 Agility refers to what I infect others with.

-Leet1 is internet-speak used by (video) gamers to express how ‘cool’ they are.
+Leet1 is internet-speak used by (video) gamers to express how ‘awe some ‘ they are.

 An important part of my job is putting the fun in functional.
-At my previous job I helped facilitate and enhance the LEGO4Scrum simulation which I want to tell you more about.
+At my previous job I helped facilitate and enhance the LEGO4Scrum simulation.
 I could go on for hours about my volunteer job as a summer camp coach; how designing and scaling games to play with up to 60 kids is a fantastic and rewarding challenge.
 Or how my open space on using an existing game in a work context, turned out to be a big hit at Agile Coach Camp 2015.

 All these topics warrant their own stories, so I’ll start off my next post [blog] with the last one.
-As a Scrum master it was my duty to spark the team’s creativity during the Refinement and Sprint planning.
+When I was a Scrum master it was my moral duty to spark the team’s creativity during the Refinement and Sprint planning.
 Subscribe or stay tuned to soon read how I started using a lateral thinking game (Black Stories) to accomplish this.
 It not only improved out-of-the-box thinking, but also had some unforeseen other effects.